-Summer session, if enrolled, costs approximately the same as a regular fall or spring term in both schools.Does registering for "residency unit" or "extended residency" mean I have to be physically resident on-campus all semester?
+Summer session, if enrolled, costs approximately the same as a regular fall or spring term in both schools.Does registering for residency or extended residency mean I have to be physically present on-campus all semester?

 In almost all cases, yes (during waking hours, that is, whatever hours those may be for you - but we prefer students to sleep at home).
 The vast majority of students should plan to be on-campus

-full-time, utilizing department-supplied office space, during the semesters in which they register for points, residency units and/or extended residency, and most do
+full-time, utilizing department-supplied office space, during the semesters in which they register for points, residence units or extended residency, and most do

 so until at least the distribution of the dissertation, sometimes continued through